 If the bank account balance and the Wave balance match, you only need to review your transactions against your bank statement.
 This ensures they are all accurately recorded.

 To review your transactions, click View reconciled transactions.
 Then, to mark a transaction as Matched, select the check-mark to the right of it.

 As you match transactions, the progress bar at the top of the page moves.
 This indicates how many transactions in a period you have matched with a transaction on your bank statement, and how many are left.

 Your Wave balance always equals the total of all transactions in the account, whether you have matched them or not.

 Fix your transactions

-If you’re entering a reconciliation balance for the first time, Wave will automatically include all transactions into this single period.
-To work on smaller periods, like individual months, you can input more periods for an account.
+If you’re entering a reconciliation balance for the first time, Wave will automatically include all transactions into a single period.
+To reconcile smaller periods, like individual months, you can input more periods for an account.

 No, there isn’t a bulk-match feature.